-After obtaining your SAML identity provider certificate and URL, the account Owner can set up, test, and enable the Single Sign-on (SSO) configuration in New Relic.
+After obtaining your SAML identity provider certificate, which should be a PEM encoded x509 certificate, and URL, the account Owner can set up, test, and enable the Single Sign-on (SSO) configuration in New Relic.
+No other role on the account may edit the SSO configuration on the account.

-If your account has sub-accounts, typically you will set up the SSO configuration on the master level only.
-The sub-account users will still be able to log in through SSO because they will inherit the master account's SAML SSO configuration.
-If you need to configure multiple accounts with separate SAML identities (for example, with partnership accounts), use the Custom Entity ID feature.
+If your account has child accounts, typically you will set up the SSO configuration on the parent account level only.
+The child account users will still be able to log in through SSO because they will inherit the parent account's SAML SSO configuration.
+If you need to configure multiple accounts with separate SAML identities (for example, with partnership accounts), use the custom entity ID feature.

-To help ensure security and account for network time and clock skews, configure your SAML identity provider's validation responses to the shortest time period that is practical (for example, 5 minutes).
-New Relic allows a maximum of 30 minutes.
+To help ensure security and account for network time and clock skews, configure your SAML identity provider's validation responses to the shortest time period that is practical (for example, five minutes).
+New Relic allows a maximum of thirty minutes.

-- Go to account.newrelic.com > (account dropdown) > Account settings > Security and authentication > Single sign on.
+- Go to: account dropdown > Account settings > Security and authentication > Single sign on.

 - Specify the Remote login URL that your users will use for single sign on.